-Multiple developers can work on a Visual Studio Tools for Office project in the same way that they collaborate on other Visual Studio projects.
+Multiple developers can work on an Office project in the same way that they collaborate on other Visual Studio projects.
 Visual Studio correctly locates the Microsoft Office installation on each computer, even if Office is installed in different locations.
 However, there are some important considerations to be aware of.

 Debug properties are not shared among multiple users under source control.
 Visual Basic and Visual C# projects store the debugging properties in a user-specific file (ProjectName.vbproj.user or ProjectName.csproj.user), and this file is not under source control.
 If more than one person is debugging, each person must enter debug properties manually.